On the Glasner Property of Linear Maps with Prime Entries on Tori: Abstract

 \section{Abstract}

-We study the quantitative Glanser property in the context of maps between tori of differing dimension instead of as a (semi-)group action.
-We also only consider matrices with entries being non-constant polynomials evaluated at primes, extending on the work of Velani and Nair \cite{VN} and Bulinski and Fish \cite{BF} to a more general setting.
+We study the quantitative Glasner property in the context of maps between tori of differing dimension, instead of as a (semi-)group action.
+We also only consider matrices with entries being non-constant polynomials evaluated at primes, extending the work of Nair and Velani \cite{NV} and Bulinski and Fish \cite{BF} to a more general setting.